-• The Joint Chief Executive Officers ("CEOs") are subject to retirement in accordance with the provisions of the Company's Constitution.
+The Joint Chief Executive Officers ("CEOs") are subject to retirement in accordance with the provisions of the Company's Constitution.

-The Chairman and the Joint CEOs are separate persons to ensure an appropriate balance of power, increased accountability, and greater capacity of the Board for independent decision making.24 Mr Cheong Pin Chuan and Mr Cheong Sim Eng are the Joint CEOs of the Company.
-During FY2023, Mr Chan Pengee, Adrian was the independent Chairman of the Board.
-The Joint CEOs and the Chairman are not immediate family members.25 As the Chairman was considered independent, no lead Independent Director was appointed.
+The Chairman and the Joint CEOs are separate persons to ensure an appropriate balance of power, increased accountability, and greater capacity of the Board for independent decision making.25 Mr Cheong Pin Chuan and Mr Cheong Sim Eng are the Joint CEOs of the Company.
+During FY2024, from 1 January 2024 until the conclusion of the Company's annual general meeting held on 29 April 2024, Mr Chan Pengee, Adrian was the independent Chairman of the Board.
+Thereafter, he was re-designated as the non-executive non-independent Chairman.
+The Joint CEOs and the Chairman are not immediate family members.26

-The Board establishes and sets out in writing the division of responsibilities between the Chairman and the Joint CEOs.26
+The Board establishes and sets out in writing the division of responsibilities between the Chairman and the Joint CEOs.27